survivejs/webpack-book/manuscript/building_with_webpack/03_processing_with_babel.md

 * [babel-plugin-webpack-loaders](https://www.npmjs.com/package/babel-plugin-webpack-loaders) allows you to use many webpack loaders through Babel.
 * [babel-plugin-syntax-trailing-function-commas](https://www.npmjs.com/package/babel-plugin-syntax-trailing-function-commas) adds trailing comma support for functions.

-T> It is possible to connect Babel with Node.js through [babel-register](https://www.npmjs.com/package/babel-register) or [babel-cli](https://www.npmjs.com/package/babel-cli).
+T> It is possible to connect Babel with Node through [babel-register](https://www.npmjs.com/package/babel-register) or [babel-cli](https://www.npmjs.com/package/babel-cli).
 These packages can be handy if you want to execute your code through Babel without using webpack.

 ## Enabling Presets and Plugins per Environment